-Tuesday 6 November 2018, 6pm to 8pm, at the Scottish Parliament
+Tuesday 6 November 2018, at the Scottish Parliament

-The Futures Forum concludes its investigation into life in the future with a discussion on death and dying in 2030 and beyond.
+The Futures Forum concluded its investigation into life in the future with a discussion on death and dying in 2030 and beyond.

-Chaired by the Parliament’s Presiding Officer, Rt Hon Ken Macintosh MSP, this session will consider our approach to death and dying in Scotland, now and in the future, and how our cultural relations with death may change by 2030.
+Chaired by the Parliament’s Presiding Officer, Rt Hon Ken Macintosh MSP, this session considered our approach to death and dying in Scotland, now and in the future, and how our cultural relations with death may change by 2030.

 Richard Holloway is a writer and broadcaster.
 A former Bishop of Edinburgh and Primus of the Scottish Episcopal Church, Richard has also served as chairman of the Joint Board of the Scottish Arts Council and Scottish Screen, as a member of the Human Fertilisation and Embryology Authority and as chair of the BMA Steering Group on Ethics and Genetics.
 Richard is a fellow of the Royal Society of Edinburgh and the chair of Sistema Scotland.